 - 2 tbsp pure maple syrup (plus more for serving)

-- 1 tbsp melted butter (plus more for cooking and serving)
+- 1 tbsp melted vegan butter (plus more for cooking and serving)

 - Whisk flour, baking powder, Pumpkin Pie Spice, and sea salt together in a large mixing bowl and set aside.